1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 !!! warning

     Keep in mind that even though the stock mainboard of the **Go** and the **Neo** is the same, you have to adjust certain settings of the Klipper configuration depending on your specific model!

+??? tip "What Is Klipper?"

+    If you don't know what Klipper is, this may be a good start for your research: [All3DP: Klipper](https://www.all3dp.com/topic/klipper)